jakesgordon/rack-rabbit/EXAMPLES.md

     $ rr enqueue -q myqueue /work      "data"          # asynchronous ENQUEUE to a worker
     $ rr enqueue -q myqueue /more/work "more data"     # (ditto)

-Enqueue some work from your application using the `RackRabbit::Client` class:
+Enqueue some work from your application using the `RR` class:

     require 'rack-rabbit/client'

-    RackRabbit::Client.enqueue :myqueue, :path => "/work",     :body => "data"
+    RR.enqueue :myqueue, :path => "/work",     :body => "data"
-    RackRabbit::Client.enqueue :myqueue, :path => "/more/work" :body => "more data"
+    RR.enqueue :myqueue, :path => "/more/work" :body => "more data"

 ## Asynchronous Publish/Subscribe with a fanout exchange